c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/6_Kernel.md

 `target = filename`

 The *target* option renames the result of the last command.
 The new name is restricted to the working directory.
 Only the last result will be affected.
-Choose the [export](11_Export.md) command to store one or more results at a different place.
+Choose the [export](11_Export.md) command to store results at a different place.

 ------